Independent forex education Free professional tools Unbiased broker reviews

 IC Markets is the better choice for scalping due to its True ECN execution model, ultra-fast order processing (under 40ms average), and raw spreads from 0.0 pips.
 IC Markets also offers cTrader, which is specifically designed for scalping strategies.
 XM allows scalping on all accounts, but its execution model is less suited to high-frequency strategies.

 Both brokers have very low minimum deposits — XM requires $5 and IC Markets has no minimum ($0).
-However, XM also offers a $30 no-deposit bonus, allowing you to start trading without depositing any personal funds.
-This makes XM the more accessible option for beginners who want to test with zero personal capital.
+However, XM may also show a country-based welcome bonus in eligible regions, with either a $100 or $30 structure depending on country and entity.
+This can make XM the more accessible option for beginners who want extra live-account credit, but the exact offer must be confirmed in XM Members Area.

 Yes, both brokers offer swap-free Islamic accounts.
 XM's Islamic account is available on all account types and removes swap charges on overnight positions.
 IC Markets also provides swap-free accounts upon request.
 Both comply with Shariah principles by eliminating interest-based charges on positions held overnight.